Gardening With Kids

 To spark interest, try planting a theme garden.
 Some examples are a rainbow garden; a pizza garden with tomatoes and herbs planted in a circle; or a pet garden to raise parsley for hamsters, corn to dry for squirrels or catnip to entice the family cat.

-As children's gardens grow, nature not only bewilders them with the cycle-of-life, but sets their imaginations to work.
+As children’s gardens grow, nature not only bewilders them with the cycle-of-life, but sets their imaginations to work.
+Gardening with kids is a great way to increase a love of the outdoors, while showing kids that a little effort can produce fantastic results.